-Wouldn't it be a breathtaking, unforgettable experience to go horseback riding in Iceland?
-That is possible in this one hour riding tour in the north of Iceland, some 100 km west of Akureyri.
-Join us in this exciting horse tour through the peaceful and charming nature along the river Svarta.
+A one hour riding tour in North Iceland, some 100 km west of Akureyri.
+Join us in this exciting horse tour through the peaceful and charming nature along the river Svarta (The Black River).

 Included: Guided horse riding tour, including all necessary riding gear.